Bad to the Bone (Inner Circle album)

-Bad to the Bone is an album by the Jamaican reggae band Inner Circle.
-Two versions of the album (U.S. and international) were released in 1992, and a U.S. re-issue titled Bad Boys was released in 1993.
-The U.S. re-issue won the Grammy Award for Best Reggae Album.
-Bad to the Bone (international version) and Bad Boys contain the singles "Sweat (A La La La La Long)", "Rock with You", and "Bad Boys".
+Bad to the Bone is the twelfth studio album by Jamaican reggae band Inner Circle.
+Two versions of the album (U.S. and international) were released in 1992 through RAS Records and WEA respectively, and a U.S. reissue titled Bad Boys was released in 1993 through Big Beat Records.
+Bad to the Bones international version and Bad Boys both contain the singles "Sweat (A La La La La Long)", "Rock with You", and "Bad Boys".
+The U.S. reissue won the Grammy Award for Best Reggae Album in 1994 and is the band's most commercially successful album, having been certified platinum by the RIAA for one million units shipped.